 At the flagship Hyde Park branch, for example, there are gaping voids in fiction, travel and current affairs that cannot be concealed by teetering piles of Dan Brown and Stieg Larsson trucked in on consignment.

 I can almost never find what I want.
-Great Plains, for example, or Joe Parkin’s punk memoir of the mud-and-blood-spattered Belgian cycling scene, A Dog in a Hat.
+I’m not talking about the moderately obscure things I’ve been seeking out — Ian Frazier’s classic, Great Plains, for example, or Joe Parkin’s punk memoir of the mud-and-blood-spattered Belgian cycling scene, A Dog in a Hat.